Skip to content

 Which is it: ‘Already’ or ‘All Ready’?

 Commonly confused words and phrases come in a steady flow in the English language.
 One you may have already come across is when to use already vs. all ready.
-Though both sound the same aloud, they actually have different meanings, and should be used in the appropriate contexts.
+Though both sound the same aloud, they are different and should be used in the appropriate contexts.

 Examples with “already”Examples with “all ready”